 - The good news: The Equal Access to Abortion Coverage in Health Insurance (EACH) Act would end these dangerous and discriminatory coverage bans.

 - Our task: Urge your lawmakers to support the EACH Act.

-The Hyde Amendment, language in annual appropriations bills that denies abortion coverage to women enrolled in federal health programs, represents a major barrier to safe and legal abortion.
-First passed in 1976, Hyde initially targeted Medicaid, Medicare, and CHIP beneficiaries.
-Today, related restrictions also extend to federal employees and their dependents; Peace Corps volunteers; Native Americans; survivors of human trafficking; and low-income residents of the District of Columbia.
+The Hyde Amendment, language in annual appropriations bills that denies abortion coverage to those enrolled in federal health programs, represents a major barrier to abortion care.
+First passed in 1976, Hyde initially targeted Medicaid, Medicare, and Children’s Health Insurance Program (CHIP) beneficiaries.
+Today, related restrictions also extend to federal employees and their dependents; military personnel; Peace Corps volunteers; Indigenous people receiving care from federal or tribal programs; and survivors of human trafficking.

 The Equal Access to Abortion Coverage in Health Insurance (EACH) Act would end these dangerous and discriminatory coverage bans that disproportionately harm those struggling to make ends meet; Black, Indigenous, and people of color (BIPOC) communities; young people; people living with disabilities; rural communities; immigrants; and LGBTQ individuals.
 The bill — led by Representatives Barbara Lee (D-CA), Ayanna Pressley (D-MA), Diana DeGette (D-CO), and Jan Schakowsky (D-IL) and Senators Tammy Duckworth (D-IL), Patty Murray (D-WA), and Mazie Hirono (D-HI) — would also bar federal political interference in the decisions of private health insurers to offer abortion coverage.